vihdzp/offbuilder-v2/README.md

 OFFBuilder v.2 is a rework of the original [OFFBuilder v.1](https://github.com/vihdzp/OFFBuilder).
 It\'s meant to be compatible with all platforms and to be more extensible than the original software.

-Eventually, OFFBuilder will become a feature of Miratope itself.

 ## How to use?
 To generate an OFF file, you'll have to follow a simple step-by-step process.
 Steps 1–2 only need to be ran once.